uboslinux/ubos-docs/sphinx/users/ubos-admin.rst

 .. code-block:: none

-   > sudo ubos-admin setup-shepherd '<public-ssh-key>"
+   % sudo ubos-admin setup-shepherd '<public-ssh-key>'

 will create the :doc:`UBOS shepherd <shepherd-staff>`, and allow ssh login with the provided public ssh key.
 The ssh key, although long, needs to be provided on the command-line, and in quotes.

 .. code-block:: none

-   > sudo ubos-admin setup-shepherd --add-key '<public-ssh-key>"
+   % sudo ubos-admin setup-shepherd --add-key '<public-ssh-key>'

 will add a public ssh key and not overwrite any public ssh key already on the shepherd's account.